yaronf/I-D/annotations/draft-sheffer-ietf-rfc-annotations.md

 We can do better than that.
 This document proposes, as a process experiment [rfc3933], to enable web annotations on published RFCs.
-The target audience is non-IETF participants, essntially our customers.
+The target audience is non-IETF participants, essentially the IETF's customers.
 We discuss the advantages of such a system and the risks associated with it.

 # Overview

-We propose to enable, for a period of 1 year, annotations on published RFCs.
-Specifically, we recommend using the Hypothesis (https://hypothes.is/) system on our "tools" RFCs, https://tools.ietf.org/html/rfcXXXX.
+We propose to enable, for an initial period of 1 year, annotations on published RFCs.
+Document readers will be able to attach textual comments to published RFCs, and these comments will be public, visible to all other readers who will also be able to respond to them.

+Specifically,
+we recommend using the Hypothesis (https://hypothes.is/) system on our "tools" RFCs, https://tools.ietf.org/html/rfcXXXX.
 We propose not to build any custom infrastructure around this system but rather to use it as-is.
-When the experiment is done, we will publish an experiment report which will enable the IETF to decide whether this is a useful process for the long term.
+When the experiment is done, we will publish an experiment report which will enable the IETF to decide whether this is of benefit for the long term.

 # Advantages